Seen above left and right - the newly designed Dan Armstrong bass pickups were made by Kent Armstrong® who

 which serve to help identify the type of pickup that it is.

-As seen at left, the other pickup included with the guitar is the Modern Drive or MD pickup which is another single coil
+As seen upper left, the other pickup included with the guitar is the Modern Drive or MD pickup which is a completely

 internally shielding not only the individual coils, but even the magnets (neither was shielded in the original design).

-Also, an improved epoxy is now used that will not flake or peel.
-The original rubbery type epoxy on the originals had
+Also, like the bass pickups mentioned above, an improved epoxy is now used that will not flake or peel.
+The original resin

-a tendency to break down with age.
-The epoxy used on these pickups is much harder, feeling almost more like plastic.
+on the original pickups have began to break down with age.
+The epoxy used on these new pickups is much harder, feeling almost

 At upper left, another improvement.
-The formica type scratchplate is a bit thicker, making it and less prone to
+The formica type scratchplate is a bit thicker than the original, mostly due to the metal shielding that's applied to the

-breaking.
-Also, and as seen just to the right of the tailpiece and highlighted in yellow - the reissue scratchplates
+back making it somewhat less susceptible to breakage.
+Also, and as seen just to the right of the tailpiece, highlighted in yellow - the reissue scratchplates

-(and bodies) accommodate an eighth screw to help secure the scratchplate down more securely.
+(and bodies) accommodate an eighth screw to help secure the scratchplate to the body more securely.

 As seen upper left, the maple necks attach to the acrylic body as per the originals - with nicely dressed ½" bolts,